andre-abadi/andre-abadi.github.io/_posts/2015-02-03-xbmc-downloader-5.md

 - `ssh` start a secure shell
 - `-T` only test the shell, don't actually open it
 - `git@github.com` connect to `github.com` with user `git`

+###Crontab

+Cron is a software utility in Linux that runs tasks based on a time schedule.
+Cron interprets the time schedule based on a *cron table*, shortened to `crontab`.
+In Ubuntu, instead of editing the file directly, `crontab` is wrapped in a program, so that it can be edited in a safer manner.

+`sudo crontab -e`

+- `sudo` run as root
+- `crontab` open the cron table
+- `-e` edit the cron table

+Have a look at [this link]() to see my version of the file.
+The large portion of comments is from the default cron table, and the entries are my own.

+1. When the computer is started, clear out any crash logs from the home directory.
+2. When the computer is started, delete any empty folders in the torrents folder.
+This is useful because as Deluge only moves the main file to the correct folder in the media library, it often leaves behind empty or near empty folders.
+3. When the computer starts, run flexget using our configuration file.